terencemoriarty/DS-4002-CS2/README.md

 ## Contents of the Repository

-This repository includes all of the necessary files related to the first DS 4002 project for our group, The Swifties.
-This README.md file contains an overview of what is included in each of the three folders: SRC, Data, and Figures.
+This repository includes all of the necessary files for a student to complete the Identifying Underpaid and Overpaid MLB Hitters project.
+This README.md file contains an overview of what is included in the repository.
 The LICENSE.md file explains to a visitor the terms under which they may use and cite this repository.
-The SRC folder contains all source code for the project.
+The Hook document is intended to be the first way the student engages with the project.
+The Materials folder contains two relevant external sources that help to further frame the assignment.
 The Data folder contains all of the data for the project.
-Lastly, the Figures folder contains all figures generated over the course of the project.
+The Rubric describes how the student will be evaluated on this project.

 ## Hook

-Hook
+As mentioned above, the Hook document is intended to be the first way the student engages with the project.
+It provides the scenario that the students will be placing themselves in, and also gives a brief overview of what deliverables will be required.

 ## Materials